MH-Bidhan/TimeToDo-Client/src/components/common/table/table.md

         * columns takes an array of objects
-            Each object contains a property "path"
-            For every object it renders a <td> ( New cell ) on the row Renders the conent of the path from the given data
+            Each object contains the "path" or "content" For every object it renders a <td> ( New cell ) on the row Renders the conent of the path from the given data